OA and Environmental Impact Assessment

 3.5 Ecosystem Degradation and Damage Cost Valuation

-Degradation = (Condition decline) × (Present value of affected service flows)
+Degradation (simplified linear approximation) = (Condition decline) × (Present value of affected service flows)

 For EIA application, this formula enables practitioners to estimate the damage cost of predicted ecosystem impacts.
-Consider a coastal development expected to reduce coral reef condition index from 0.75 to 0.60 (20% decline) across 100 hectares.
-If the reef provides coastal protection services valued at USD 10,000/ha/year and biodiversity habitat services valued at USD 2,000/ha/year, and using a 4% discount rate for perpetual service flows:
+Consider a coastal development expected to reduce coral reef condition index from 0.75 to 0.60 (a decline of 0.15 index points) across 100 hectares.
+If the reef provides coastal protection services valued at USD 10,000/ha/year and biodiversity habitat services valued at USD 2,000/ha/year, and using a 4% discount rate for perpetual service flows (consistent with social discount rates used in several OECD national accounting frameworks; practitioners should substitute their national treasury or green book rate):

 Worked calculation: